gridscale/terraform-provider-gridscale/website/docs/index.html.markdown

 * `version` - (Optional) A version constraint specifying which subset of available provider versions the module is compatible with.
 * `uuid` - (Optional) This is the User-UUID for the gridscale API.
 It can be found [in the panel](https://my.gridscale.io/APIs/).
 If omitted, the GRIDSCALE_UUID environment variable is used.
 * `token` - (Optional) This is an API-Token for the gridscale API.
 It can be created [in the panel](https://my.gridscale.io/APIs/).
 The created token needs to have full access to be usable by Terraform.
 If omitted, the GRIDSCALE_TOKEN environment variable is used.
 * `api_url` - (Optional) The URL for the API.
+If omitted, the GRIDSCALE_URL environment variable may be used.
 By default this is set to "https://api.gridscale.io".
 Do not add a "/" character at the end.
 * `http_headers` - (Optional) Custom HTTP headers sent to gridscale API.
 If omitted, the GRIDSCALE_TF_HEADERS environment variable may be used.
+* `request_delay_int` - (Optional) Custom request delay interval in Ms. This time interval is used to delay the synchronous request checks, or delay retryable requests.
+If omitted, the GRIDSCALE_TF_REQUEST_DELAY_INT environment variable may be used.
+By default this is set to 1000.
+* `max_n_retries` - (Optional) Custom maximum number of retries.
+The retryable requests can be retried up to max_n_retries.
+If max_n_retries is reached and the request is not successful, the last error is returned.
+If omitted, the GRIDSCALE_TF_MAX_N_RETRIES environment variable may be used.
+By default this is set to 5.